simpeg/simpeg/docs/content/basic/practices.rst

         Parameters
         ----------
         mesh : discretize.base.BaseMesh
-        active_cells : array_like of bool or int, optional
-            List of active cell indices, or a `mesh.n_cells` boolean array describing active cells.
+            The mesh on which the model parameters are defined.
+This is used for constructing difference operators for the smoothness terms. active_cells : array_like of bool or int, optional List of active cell indices, or a `mesh.n_cells` boolean array describing active cells.